+When I think about my childhood no reflection is complete without thinking about my grandmother’s pound cake.
 I grew up in the South, in the 80s.
 As my kids would say, back in those days things were different.
 Rightfully so, things were different.
-One of the memories that sticks out in my mind is my grandmother’s pound cake that would be in her dining room every single time we went to her house.
-I never understood how these cakes multiplied year after year, but without fail, she had a pound cake in her house all the time.
+Without fail everytime we went over that cake would be in her dining room every single time we went to her house.
+I never understood how these cakes multiplied year after year, but every visit, she had a pound cake in her house all the time.

 As kids, we used to tease one of my cousins for always getting the biggest slice of cake he could all the time.
 I don’t think I could fully appreciate what the taste of the pound cake would mean to me as an adult when I was a kid.
 It was a normal part of my childhood.
 My grandmother loved to entertain and in good southern fashion when people dropped by you needed to have something to offer.
 Something sweet that left an impression on their taste buds and brightened their day.